 How heavy a weight this killing parents ‘custom’!

-How much wrong action for this stacks of meat ‘custom’!
+How much wrong is done for these stacks of meat ‘custom’!

-What are these mental appearances of this delusional ‘ custom ’?!
+From where mental appearances of this delusional ‘custom’!

-Such major evil this zero compassion ‘ custom ’!
+Such major evil of this zero compassion ‘custom’!

-What dark ignorance and obscurations is this stupidty!
+What dark ignorance and obscurations is this stupidity!

-What to be done about this evil ‘farming’!
+What is to be done about this evil ‘farming’!

 Whose desires for pleasure cause this torture ‘custom’?!

 What depressing sadness is born from this ‘custom’!